bbilger/libtinkerforge/README.md

 	3. Chnage into the directory.
 	4. ./configure
 	5. make
-	6. Finally run one of the following commands
+	6. Run one of the following commands
 		a. make install # as root; e.g. sudo make install
 		b. checkinstall # as root; e.g. sudo checkinstall
+	7. ldconfig # as root; e.g. sudo ldconf

 ### Git Repository
 	1. Clone the repository.